humdrum-tools/humdrum-documentation/guide/ch12/index.md

   16G\
   etc.
   ------------------------------------------------------------------------------
-Notice that the **extract** command outputs all global comments.
-In the case of local comments, **extract** outputs only those local comments that belong to the output spine.
+Notice that the <span class="tool">extract</span> command outputs all global comments.
+In the case of local comments, <span class="tool">extract</span> outputs only those local comments that belong to the output spine.